catalyst-cloud/catalystcloud-docs/source/load-balancer/layer-7.rst

   if __name__ == "__main__":
     app.run(host='0.0.0.0', port=80)

-On the test server add entries to /etc/hosts to provide name resolution.
+In your workstation or test compute instance add entries to /etc/hosts to provide name resolution.
 The value for <loadbalancer_floating_ip> will be the value of $FIP from the final step of setting up the loadbalancer above.

 /etc/host entries